-Hot Module Replacement (HMR) exchanges, adds, or removes modules while an application is running without a page reload.
-This allows you to speed up development time by updating individual modules when they are changed without refreshing the page.
+Hot Module Replacement (HMR) exchanges, adds, or removes modules while an application is running, without a full reload.
+This can significantly speed up development in a few ways:

 You can set up HMR so that this process happens automatically, or you can choose to require user interaction for updates to occur.

-The compiler makes sure that module IDs and chunk IDs are consistent between these builds.
-It typically stores these IDs in memory (for example, when using webpack-dev-server), but it's also possible to store them in a JSON file.
+The compiler ensures that module IDs and chunk IDs are consistent between these builds.
+It typically stores these IDs in memory (e.g. with webpack-dev-server), but it's also possible to store them in a JSON file.

 Similarly, when implementing the HMR interface in a module, you can describe what should happen when the module is updated.
 However, in most cases, it's not mandatory to write HMR code in every module.
 If a module has no HMR handlers, the update bubbles up.
-This means that a single handler can handle an update to a complete module tree.
-If a single module in this tree is updated, the complete module tree is reloaded (only reloaded, not transferred).
+This means that a single handler can update a complete module tree.
+If a single module from the tree is updated, the entire set of dependencies is reloaded.

 For the module system runtime, additional code is emitted to track module